ser511/3try/README.md

 Some description

-So were doing this for the third time I hope all works well
+So were doing this for the third time I hope all works well.

+As of December 10:03am I am writing this to check if I am connected to github.